 - custom itinerary transportation by float plane with Air Nootka, based in Gold River.

 - Purchase of camp supplies, as needed, from the Kyuquot Market general store in the nearby village.
+(For example we've often bought eggs, milk, misc fruit/veg, butter, etc. in a pinch!)

 - Cooperative relationships with all local businesses, including the Kyuquot Inn, Murphy's Sport Fishing, Kyuquot Beach House, Sea Otter Lodge, Rugged Point Lodge, Walters Cove Resort, and many others.